Meet Our Executive Director

 Board Secretary & Executive

-• A trained, professional child actor, Rochelle Porter performed on radio, television, in films, and on stage.
-As an adult, she managed the communications department, connecting the CBC to its audiences in Windsor and Essex County.
-For more than two decades, she worked as a radio and television promotion producer, program marketing coordinator, in public relations, and in community outreach.
-Her multimedia marketing campaign to promote CBC Radio 1550.
-Rochelle won an International PromaxBDA Award for "A Windsor Perspective."
+• A trained, professional child actor, Rochelle performed on radio, television, in films, and on stage.
+As an adult she managed the communications department, connecting the CBC to audiences in Windsor and Essex County.
+For more than two decades, Rochelle worked as a radio and television promotion producer, program marketing coordinator, in public relations, and in community outreach.
+Her multimedia marketing campaign to promote CBC Radio 1550 won an International PromaxBDA Award for "A Windsor Perspective."

-CBC cutbacks opened a new career path for Rochelle.
+CBC cutbacks opened a new career path.
 At the Multicultural Council of Windsor and Essex County, she was a special projects manager, grant writer, and media liaison.
-She also helped government-assisted refugees to adapt to their new lives in Canada.
-Rochelle was part of a team that created a welcoming community for all, through education, community engagement, and the promotion of equity, diversity, and inclusion.
+Rochelle also helped government-assisted refugees to adapt to their new lives in Canada.
+She was part of a team that created a welcoming community for all, through education, community engagement, and the promotion of equity, diversity, and inclusion.

 Jocelyn Reneuve